thehyve/podium/README.md

 Before the uaa and gateway services can start [Podium Registry][] needs to be up and running.

-After open a new terminal and navigate to the podium-uaa folder and start the uaa service with
+After that open a new terminal and navigate to the podium-uaa folder and start the uaa service with

     mvn